porkbrain/ajeto/tests/README.md

-Make sure to run tests single threaded with `--jobs 1` arg.
+Make sure to run tests single threaded with `-- --test-threads=1` arg.